Sunstone in 3.0b1 doesn't start

 IMO best solution in Ubuntu systems is using the repository, my way to start sunstone it somewhat tricky.

-#6 Updated by Florian Heigl over 8 years ago
+#6 Updated by Florian Heigl almost 9 years ago

 I ran into the same issues.